Michal78900/MapEditorReborn/README.md

 | **scale** | si | `mpr.scale` | Changes the scale of the selected object. |

 # Limitations
-- ~~**You can't spawn doors inside the Facility.** This is related to a certain bug which crashes all the clients (players) when the door is spawned.
-This may change in 11.0 Parabellum Update.~~ Okay, so I technically you *can* spawn doors inside the facility, but I **really** recommend not to because it may crash your game. **You are doing it on your own risk**
+- **You can't spawn doors inside the Facility.** This is related to a certain bug which crashes all the clients (players) when the door is spawned.
+This may change in 11.0 Parabellum Update.
 - Spawned Workstations aren't actually functional - you can't modify weapons with them.
 This also may change in 11.0 Parabellum Update.
 - For now, you can only modify the position, rotation and a object's scale via commands.
 Rest of the values can be only changed directly in the map's file.
-- ~~Player/Item spawn point doesn't have a visible gameObject (this is why command showindicators exists).
-Because of that, once spawned you can't actually select them via ToolGun.
-The only way to modify them is mentioned previously manual values editing in the map's file.~~ You need to use `mp showindicators` first, and shot it's indicator to select these objects.
+-  To select Item/Player/Ragdoll spawn points, you need to use `mp showindicators` first, and shot their indicators to select them.

 # Credits
 - Original plugin idea by Killers0992